soil-initiative/stacks/proposals/stacks/Overview.md

   (local.get $work)
 )
 ```
-so that when the manager resumes a thread it can do so with simply `stack.switch_call $resume $resume_thread`, which takes care of updating the global `$manager` variable, and when a thread completes it can do so with simply `stack.switch_call $work_completed $complete_work`.
+so that when the manager resumes a thread it can do so with simply `stack.switch_call $resume $resume_thread`, which takes care of updating the global `$manager` variable, and when a thread completes it can do so with simply `stack.switch_call $complete_work $work_completed`.

 Note that `$complete_work` implicitly drops the given `leafref`.

 Because stack references are linear values, the stack is cleaned up by the engine once the stack frame it is stored in is cleaned up, so `$complete_work` implicitly performs this clean up before returning.
 (The stack itself might contain references to other stacks within its stack frames, so this might proceed recursively.)
 Unlike other memory management however, linearity enables this process to be done at a deterministic point in the execution, so systems that are sensitive to memory or timing can be ensured to have consistent behavior.